 However, if the agent is turned off ($AgentPriority or Action Inspector Query sub-tab or Get Info agent tab.) if is possible to then manipulate the map's contents.
 When 'off' the agents no longer updates but it retains its contents from the last active agent cycle.
 If the agent is turned on again, the map is re-arranged to the normal agent-organised layout.

-An experimental feature allows maps within an active agent to be rearranged by the user, which attempts to get around the above problem.
+Maps within an active agent can be rearranged by the user, which attempts to get around the above problem.
 Note that this flexibility applies to the agent-created aliases on the map; the user cannot add additional items.
 If the user deletes an alias it will be re-created next agent cycle.
 Also, like normal aliases, it is not possible for the agent's aliases to contain other notes so no nesting is possible.

-Adornments are also allowed.
+User-added adornments are allowed in agent maps—an exception to the only aliases forming the child objects of an agent.
 If the agent sort is enabled, i.e. $CleanupAction is "grid", this trumps the effect of smart adornments; smart adornments themselves ignore $CleanupAction completely.
 Adornments can be dragged or pasted into agent maps.

-Agents no longer force a default cleanup on file load.
+Agents do not force a default cleanup on file load.
 Thus agent maps using "none" correctly maintain their layout across different sessions.